studentyaoshi/IACRC/README.md

 ```

 ### Prepare original files
-There are five original files you need to prepare before start calculation according to the disease you are studing.
+There are five original files you need to prepare before starting calculation, according to the disease you are studing.
 These files including gene information, Hi-C pairs, enhancer annotation, gene-enhancer information and gene-super enhancer information.
 The description and data format are as follows.

-These five files need to move to /your/local/path/original and change the file names in /your/local/path/original/files accordingly.
+These five files need to be moved to /your/local/path/original and change the file names in /your/local/path/original/files accordingly.
 For example, the following file indicate that the five files are gene_information, GM12878_HIC.bed,E116_enhancer.bed,GM12878_gene_enhancer.txt,obesity.SE.bed.

 ```